putyourlightson/craft-how-project-config-works/README.md

   }
   ```

-- By setting the `muteEvents` flag on the `ProjectConfig` service to `true`, you can prevent changes from `project.yaml` to triggering events.
-This is useful if you want to modify something in plugin settings, for example.
-The best way to do it is to set the flag to `true`, make your changes to *both* project config and then database and then (FOR THE LOVE OF GOD) set the flag back to `false`.
-The reason behind this is if you have a `project.yaml` file with incoming changes in the same git-pull or deploy where a new version of a plugin is coming in that needs to modify its settings, for example.
+- By setting the `muteEvents` flag on the `ProjectConfig` service to `true`, you can prevent changes in `project.yaml` from triggering events.
+This is useful if you want to modify something complex in plugin settings, for example.
+The best way to do it is to set the flag to `true`, make your changes to *both* project config and then database and then be sure to set the flag back to `false`.
+Not doing so will cause any site schema changes in `project.yaml` to be ignored and potentially resulting in things being out of sync.

 ## Site Schema